All About Compression Socks

 One of the common use of compression therapy is for treating varicose veins and venous insufficiency.

 The calf muscle expands and contracts as one walks or runs.
-This expansion and contraction shunts the blood up towards the heart.
+The motion of expansion and contraction shunts the blood up towards the heart.
 The veins have a series of valves that will open and close.

 As blood goes to the heart, the valves will close behind to prevent the blood from backtracking (venous reflux).
 When this system breaks down, varicose veins start to develop.